 Customizing the protection in this manner allows you to carry higher amounts of coverage when it’s needed and lower amounts when your needs change.
 The primary advantage to this is you won’t pay for coverage you don’t need.
 In other words, you save money.

 How Layering Life Insurance Saves You Money

-Let’s say you are a 29 year-old woman — you’re welcome 🙂 .
-You’re also married and have two young children.
+Let’s say you are a 29-year-old woman and you’re married with two young children.

 The kiddos are 3 and 5 years old (and adorable, of course).
 It will cost you about $125,000 each to put them through college, not including graduate or post-graduate school.

 You have a mortgage on your home with a balance of $250,000 and 27 years remaining on the note.